thekdub/IC2-Refined/README.md

 # IC2 Refined
 Refined version of IndustrialCraft 2 focused on increased performance and fewer bugs.
 Optimized for Tekkit Classic 3.1.2.
+For server use only.

 Changes:
 - Luminator update frequency decreased.
 Correction of flickering bug.